My experience makes all the difference to you.

-ACGME created program-specific milestones to measure what they decreed the six core competencies — patient care, medical knowledge, professionalism, and interpersonal and communication skills, among others.
-The faculty would implement the milestones to assess each trainee, intermittently, to merit unsupervised practice.
-They were given a 10-day window in which to submit their assessments.
-The program director would then use aggregate data for bi-annual and annual reports.
+ACGME created speciality-specific milestones to measure what they decreed the six core competencies — patient care, medical knowledge, professionalism, and interpersonal and communication skills, among others.

-To be fair, the first iteration of some ACGME milestones was cumbersome.
-And, unfortunately, our program’s first iteration was one.
-To complete their assessments, the faculty would scroll through several screens of dense criteria that funneled to choosing one of nine radio buttons and one text box.
+To complete their assessments, the faculty scrolled through several screens of dense criteria that funneled to nine radio buttons, and one text box.
 No wonder they were resistant!
-I knew that refining the form would afford more, timely data, so I did.
+So, I refined the forms.

 The refined user-centric forms enabled us to collect an increased amount of timely data.
 This reflected well on our program.

-To get attention and click-throughs, I experimented with tone and length.
 I recall one physician teasing, “TEN words!
 I am not reading more than TEN words!”
-Through testing, assessing, refining, and reiterating, I learned to designed short, polite emails.

 As a UVM webmaster, I maintained my division’s website.
-I also wrote instructions/directions, meeting minutes, and mini-manuals.
+I also wrote instructions/directions, and mini-manuals.